oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/how_to.md

 Turn on API for entity
 ----------------------

 By default, API for entities is disabled.
-To turn on API for some entity, You should add this entity to the `api.yml` file at `Resources/config/oro/api.yml` of your bundle:
+To turn on API for some entity, You should add this entity to `Resources/config/oro/api.yml` of your bundle:

 ```yaml